How to Remove Skunk Smell From Your Dog?

 Is your pup still stinky?
-If so, repeat the neutralizing treatment.
-Then, blot your dog’s coat with a towel.
+If so, repeat the neutralising treatment.
+Then, blot your dog's coat with a towel.

 NOTE - What if you don't have hydrogen peroxide on hand?
 In that case, bathe your dog in vinegar diluted with water.
 While it's not very effective at getting skunk smell off a dog, it helps as a temporary measure.
 Next, at your first opportunity, buy the supplies to make the peroxide solution.

 This step is important for your dog's comfort and well-being.
 Dog shampoo will remove any residual peroxide solution.